 Regardless of your business structure (sole trader or limited company) you can employ your partner or spouse in your business.

 The general rule is that your partner or spouse should be paid for the effort and hours worked in your business.
 It should be noted that family members who live in the family home and who work in the business are outside the scope of the national minimum wage.
 Where family members work for the family business but do not live in the family home (for example, grown-up children), you must pay at least the national minimum wage.

-Where the amount earned exceeds the “lower earning limit” (currently £118 a week, £512 a month or £6,136 a year) you must register as an employer with HM Revenue Customs (HMRC), complete the required PAYE records and file annual returns.
+Where the amount earned exceeds the “lower earning limit” (£120 a week, £520 a month or £6,240 a year for 2021/22) you must register as an employer with HM Revenue Customs (HMRC), complete the required PAYE records and file annual returns.

 So, just like employing anyone else, you must comply with the tax laws.